johannesWen/Compact-Power-Card/README.md

     - entity: sensor.tempest_air_density
     - entity: sensor.my_sensor
 ```

+## A specific note on unlimited devices and labels...

+**Important:** you must increase the size of the card to see more labels/devices.
+Just adding them to the card configuration / YAML is not enough, the card hides them if rows/column minimums aren't met.

+There are cap limits are in place for the default size of the card (12 columns, 3 rows): 2 Grid, 2 Battery, 4 PV labels, 8 Devices.

+**Note:** There are of course theoretical limits due to the size of the cards which I cannot really avoid without making the UI tiny.
+In testing I am seeing 8 devices and PV labels for every 12 columns used, in theory grid and battery labels should be unlimited if you keep growing the card height.

+**Another Note:** On small screens (phones), the width of wide cards is squeezed small - in this case a max of 8 PV labels or devices will be shown in the UI.

+**Reminder:** Card resizing is [managed using sections](https://github.com/pacemaker82/Compact-Power-Card#managing-the-size-of-the-card).

+**Your mileage may vary with limitless labels and devices.
+It can lead to overlapping labels or other undesirable effects as there are so many possible scenarios that I can't really control.**

 ## Unit & Formatting behavior
 - W values auto-convert to kW when ≥ 1000 W, unless `power_unit` is forcing to `W`.